sibvic/mq4-templates/snippets/Streams/readme.md

 ## ConditionStream

+Obsolete.
 Converts condition to 1 and 0.

 ## CrossoverStream

+Obsolete.
 Shortcut for a crossover of two streams.

 ## CrossunderStream

+Obsolete.
 Shortcut for a crossunder of two streams.

 ## TwoStreamDifferenceStream